initpy/go-book/index.rst

     :class: rightfloat

 See the little gopher?
 Isn't it cute?
 Yes it is!
-He is the mascot of the Go programming language *---Go, what?* Go, the programming language!
+He is the mascot of the Go programming language *---Go, what?* Why Go, the programming language of course!

 This website is an online book that aims to introduce people to this awesome language.
 And if you, actually, stumbled upon it while looking for real gophers, let me still invite you to read it and learn something cool!
+C'mon, go-pher it!

 Welcome aboard
 ==============
 .. container:: side

     In this part, we will learn the very basic things about Go.
-The basic syntax for simple programs, how to declare variables, pointers and how to use basic control structures.
+The basic syntax for programs, how to declare variables, pointers and how to use basic control structures.

 .. toctree::